-I’ll also use my own materials that I create, some workbook pages from here and there, and other materials I can purchase from TPT.
+I’ll also use my own materials that I create, some workbook pages from here and there, and other materials I can purchase here and there.
 I like to put together my own little packets using my Fellowes Star Manual Comb Binding Machine.

 I’ve decided to utilize a lot of Early Readers for science.
 I looked at many science textbooks out there and none of them grabbed me.
 Many of them simply aren’t engaging enough visually even if the content is solid.
 If it doesn’t look appealing, it is simply a no-go for Caroline.